 Stephen rebuked them for not living up to God's purpose for them.
-Look at verses 51,52.
+Look at verses 51-52.
 "You stiff-necked people, with uncircumcised hearts and ears!
-You are just like your fathers: You always resist the Holy Spirit.
+You are just like your fathers: You always resist the Holy Spirit!
 Was there ever a prophet your fathers did not persecute?
 They even killed those who predicted the coming of the Righteous One.
 And now you have betrayed and murdered him..."
-They should have realized God's great purpose for them through Stephen's rebuke.
+Through Stephen's rebuke they should have realized God's great purpose for them and repented.
 But they did not.

-II.
-The spirit of martyrdom (7:54-8:3)

-When they heard this, they were furious and gnashed their teeth at him.
-At this moment, what was the content of Stephen's feelings?
+Second, the spirit of martyrdom (7:54-8:3).
+When they heard Stephen's rebuke, they were furious and gnashed their teeth at him.
+At this moment, what did Stephen see?
 We learn three things from him.

-First, Stephen's faith in Jesus.
+(i) Stephen's faith in Jesus.
 Look at verse 55.
 "But Stephen, full of the Holy Spirit, looked up to heaven and saw the glory of God, and Jesus standing at the right hand of God."
-At the crucial moment,

-Stephen did not look at their faces distorted with anger.
+At the crucial moment, Stephen did not look at their faces distorted with anger.
 Instead, he saw the glory of God and Jesus standing at the right hand of God.
 In short, he saw the kingdom of God.
 He saw that Jesus Christ is ruling the world standing at the right hand of God.
-While his body was racked with pain because of the stones, he knew he was dying physically, but he believed that Jesus is God who owns his life.
+His body was racked with pain because of the stones.
+He realized that he was dying physically.
+But he knew that Jesus is God who owns his life.
 So he prayed, "Lord Jesus, receive my spirit."

-Second, Stephen's prayer.
-Evil men were most grieved to hear Stephen's speech.
-So they covered their ears, yelling at the top of their voices.
+(ii) Stephen's prayer.
+Evil men were furious at Stephen's speech.
+They didn't want to hear anymore, so they covered their ears, yelling at the top of their voices.
 They rushed at him, dragged him out of the city and began to stone him.
 The stones cut his flesh and broke his bones.
 Still, Stephen prayed for his people.
 Look at verse 60.
 "Then he fell on his knees and cried out, 'Lord, do not hold this sin against them.'
 When he had said this, he fell asleep."
 Stephen was a man of prayer.
 While they were stoning him, Stephen prayed for them exactly as Jesus had prayed (Lk 23:34).
-Let's read verses 59-60 again.
+Look at verses 59-60.
+"While they were stoning him, Stephen prayed, ^ÑLord Jesus, receive my spirit.'
+Then he fell on his knees and cried out, ^ÑLord, do not hold this sin against them.'
+When he had said this, he fell asleep."

-Third, Stephen's blood.
+(iii) Stephen's blood.
 Godly men buried Stephen and mourned deeply for him.
 But they did not have to cry; though his body was killed, his life of faith remains forever influential on earth.
 His body was killed, but his spirit of martyrdom lives forever in the hearts of God's people.
 As we know well, the flesh counts for nothing, but the spirit is everything.
 There are many kinds of great spirits, such as the spirit of giving, the spirit of conquest and the spirit of victory before fighting.
-But the spirit of martyrdom is the greatest because it is the expression of one's love for God.
+But the spirit of martyrdom is the greatest because it expresses one's love for God.
 Stephen's blood became an unquenchable inspiration to the early Christians, who were willing to die for Jesus' name's sake.
 Also, his blood begot St. Paul's conversion.
 Paul, when he was Saul, watched the moment of Stephen's martyrdom (8:1); he heard his prayer and couldn't forget it.